kylebarron/quantized-mesh-encoder/README.md

 [![](./assets/no-texture-example.jpg)][example]

-Mount Rainier and the central Cascades, using `quantized-mesh-encoder` in [`dem-tiler`][dem-tiler] for on-demand mesh generation and rendered with [deck.gl](https://deck.gl).
+The Grand Canyon and Walhalla Plateau, using `quantized-mesh-encoder` in [`dem-tiler`][dem-tiler] for on-demand mesh generation and rendered with [deck.gl](https://deck.gl).